miguelfigueroa90/paypal_payment_reminder/README.md

 # PayPal Payment Reminder
-Send a payment reminder to customers when invoice status is not payed
+Send a payment reminder to customers when invoice status is not payed (Python)

 ## Installation